Brave new provable world

 There could be a world where you can use a peer-to-peer sharing network and prove, in a fully reliable way, that you’re seeding and not just leeching.

-And that example is particularly important for the way it infuses trustlessness in normal web2 environments.
+That example is particularly important because of the way it infuses trustlessness in normal web2 environments.

-We can achieve great things by infusing proofs in existing systems, and it’s much easier than building new web3 alternatives.
+Infusing proofs into existing systems can achieve great things, and it’s much easier than building new Web3 alternatives.

 Taking crypto back to crypto